 Program Overview

-Doulas are self-governing professionals who provide emotional, physical, and informational support across life’s most significant transitions.
+Doulas are non-regulated professionals who provide emotional, physical, and informational support across life’s most significant transitions.
 This two-year diploma is the first of its kind to fully integrate reproductive and end-of-life doula practice, preparing graduates to support individuals and families from first to last breath, including abortion, birth, post-partum, end-of-life and bereavement.
-The program builds on Fanshawe’s existing Doula Studies certificate, offering a pathway or advanced standing into this diploma
+The program builds on Fanshawe’s existing Doula Studies certificate, offering a pathway or advanced standing into this diploma.

 Program Details